List of New York City Subway yards: A Division yards

-The A Division's yards consist of the 239th Street, 240th Street, Corona, East 180th Street, Jerome, Livonia, and Westchester maintenance yards, plus three other non-maintenance storage yards.
-A total of 2892 cars are assigned to the seven maintenance yards.
+The A Division's rail yards consist of the 239th Street, 240th Street, Corona, East 180th Street, Jerome, Livonia, and Westchester maintenance yards, plus three other non-maintenance storage yards.
+A total of 2,892 cars are assigned to the seven maintenance yards.

-Cars in the A Division may be loaned to other yards if necessary maintenance prevents access.
+Cars in the A Division may be stored in B Division yards if necessary.

 137th Street Yard

-The 137th Street Yard is an underground rail yard located between 145th Street and 137th Street–City College on the IRT Broadway–Seventh Avenue Line, the latter of which is the yard's namesake.
+The 137th Street Yard is an underground storage yard located between 145th Street and 137th Street–City College on the IRT Broadway–Seventh Avenue Line, the latter of which is the yard's namesake.
 The yard has five tracks surrounding the three mainline tracks, with three tracks located on the west (southbound side) and two tracks located on the east (northbound side).
 The yard is used to store some trains outside of rush hours.
-Each track can hold two full-length trains, so a total of 10 trains can be stored there at any given time.
+Each track can hold two full-length trains, so a total of ten trains can be stored there at any given time.
 Because the tracks are on a 1% downgrade in the southbound direction, each of the layup tracks are equipped with a derail to protect the main line from a runaway train in the event a train placed on any one the storage tracks is not properly secured.